COMP122/pythagorean.mips/assignment.md

    1. terminate the program via the exit syscall

 ### Type of Triangle:
-In the next version of the program, you are to modify the output of the program based upon the comparison of X and Y. You can model code using the following Java code.
+In the next version of the program, you are to modify the output of the program based upon the comparison of X and Y. You can model your code using the following Java code.

   ```
   if (X == Y) { System.out.printf("Right!\n") }